Adopting electric vehicles or plug-in hybrids can lead to significant savings for organisations and cut carbon and nitrogen dioxide emissions.

 When driven on electric power, ULEVs emit zero tailpipe carbon dioxide emissions.
 Whilst the vehicles are only as green as the electricity supply, vehicles charging from the UK’s National Grid emit considerably less carbon dioxide per mile than petrol or diesel models.

 For example, a battery electric car is estimated to have greenhouse gas emissions around 66% lower than a petrol car and 60% lower than a diesel car.
-Between now and 2050, it is projected that electricity grid emissions will fall by around 90%, with total greenhouse gas emissions from electric vehicles falling in parallel (Source: Road to Zero).
+Between now and 2050, projections show that electricity grid emissions will fall by around 90%, with total greenhouse gas emissions from electric vehicles falling in parallel (Source: Road to Zero).

 Even considering the emissions associated with manufacturing, electric cars and vans are less environmentally damaging than internal combustion engine models, and can help organisations meet corporate social responsibility (CSR) objectives.